Persistent homology of collider observations: when (w)hole matters: Simplicial Complex and Persistent Homology

 One can keep track of the $birth$-the moment a hole first appears and $death$-the moment a hole disappears in a filtration.
 Tracking the emergence and disappearance of these homological properties in $K^\delta$ for various values of $\delta$ is the key idea behind persistent homology.
 These so-called $birth$-$death$ charts are typically represented by \textit{barcode diagram} (BD), \textit{persistent diagram} (PD), \textit{persistent landscape} (PL), \textit{betti curve} (BC), etc.

 In figure \ref{fig:pd_example}, we present a simple illustration of three points appearing in the \textit{persistent diagram} shown on the left.
 For example, point-1 appears at $r=1$ and vanishes at $r=4$, whereas point-2 appears at $r=2$ and vanishes at $r=3$.
 Thus, point-1 is more persistent than point-2.
-Thus, the points lying far off the diagonal line on \textit{birth}-\textit{death} chart are more persistent.
+Thus, the points lying far off the diagonal line on \textit{birth}-\textit{death} chart are more persistent and are true features of the data.
 The same information can be rendered as one-dimensional \textit{barcode diagram} as shown in the middle image of figure \ref{fig:pd_example}.
-The same information can be represented through \textit{persistent landscape} (right image in figure \ref{fig:pd_example}) when \textit{persistent diagram} is rotated by $\pi/4$.
+It can also be represented through \textit{persistent landscape} (figure \ref{fig:pd_example}(c)) when \textit{persistent diagram} is rotated by $\pi/4$.

 Another important measure is the entropy of the points clustered in a \textit{persistence diagram}.
 It is called \textit{persistence entropy}.
 Let $D=\{ (b_i,d_i) \}$ be the set of all $birth$-$death$ pairs associated with $k-$th order homology group in \textit{persistence diagram} with $d_i < \infty$.
 The $k-$th order \textit{persistence entropy} is given by